DIFFERENT KNIVES - DIFFERENT GRIPS

 ( LT: A sport fencing sword held in Fencer's Grip. )

-( RT: A modified Cold Steel Recon Scout held in the same grip. )
+( CTR: A modified Cold Steel Recon Scout held in the same grip. )

-( A Schrade Sharpefinger and a pencil, both held in Finger support grip. )
+( A Schrade Sharpefinger, a pencil and an Indonesian coin knife, all held in Finger support grip. )

 ( LT: A Cold Steel Counterpoint 1 in icepick grip with the cutting edge facing in. )

 (RT: A Mora Robust in icepick grip with the cutting edge facing out. )